mesosphere/dcos-docs-site/pages/1.13/deploying-services/pods/examples/index.md

 enterprise: false
 ---

 This topic provides field definitions and usage examples for pods.
 For more details on field definitions, see [Marathon Configuration Reference](/1.13/deploying-services/marathon-parameters/).

 # Annotated simple pod definition

 This pod, named `simple-pod` has a single container, `simpletask1`.
-The container pulls down an image (`python:3.5.2-alpine`) and runs a command. <!-- validated by suzanne 6/23/17 -->
+The container pulls down an image (`python:3.5.2-alpine`) and runs a command.

 ```json
 {